Flowers + Plants 101

 - Tulip or lily flower arrangements.
 Tulips and lilies are the flowers of spring, as we saw in our spring flower arrangement section above.
 This makes them ideal as an Easter bouquet.
 Tulips are especially popular for the holiday.
 They come in many shades, which allows you to match your tulip flower arrangement with your dyed eggs.
 Tulips also symbolize perfect love, a great sentiment for the Easter season.

 - This is the holiday for pastel colors.
 As we’ve mentioned, Easter is the perfect spring holiday.
 That means it is also the perfect holiday for pastel colors.
-Use light shades of color, such as pink and white roses, light blue airbrushed hydrangeas, or light pink Keep the colors pastel and go crazy with the varieties of spring flowers you include.
+Use light shades of color, such as pink and white roses, light blue hydrangeas, or light pink.
+Keep the colors pastel and go crazy with the varieties of spring flowers you include.
 Doing so will ensure an Easter bouquet that pops.

 - Hydrangeas work for Easter too.
 Hydrangeas work very well as an Easter flower.
 Often, because these flowers are so large, hydrangea flower arrangements only include the one flower type.
 You may also pair one or two hydrangeas with a number of smaller, filler flowers for an extra full Easter flower arrangement.
 This type of arrangement works great on a mantel or as a centerpiece.